moudsen/mailGraph/README.md

 - Some parameters moved under "params" in JSON.
 - Care is taken about Some (unneccessry) warnings and index errors due to lack of testing of information available.

-To upgrade from v1.x to v2.0 you only have to replace mailGraph.php.
+To upgrade from v1.x to v2.00 you only have to replace mailGraph.php.
 No changes made to other files in this release.

+## IMPORTANT NOTE ##
+As a result of a major functional change in Zabbix 5.4 (Screens no longer exist and are all moved into Dashboards) the mailGraph.screen macro no longer functions under Zabbix 5.4+.
+A code rewrite is in progress to deal with detecting the Zabbix version and to pick dashboard.get instead of screen.get as a source list for the graphs that should be included in the mail message.

 ## Minor bugfixes to the code (2021/10/06)
 Code improvements to prevent possible errors leading into a non-functional mailGraph ... (typical error within log or Zabbix: "json error").